cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 from operations systems in which NDTs play a role.
 The input and output interfaces might vary as a function of the specific NDT use case.
 The number of input interfaces or output interfaces are also determined by specific NDT use cases.
 This document focuses on the IETF related real network such as IP bearer network and data center network.

-# A Sample NDT Realization
+# A Sample NDT-Based Use Case Realization

 Considerable industry work and research has focused on automation-supporting network systems.
 For example, {{ETSI-GS-ZSM-002}} describes a framework